medusa-project/medusa-downloader/README.md

 Other messages that may be implemented in the future: delete_request, status

-## Web interface
+## HTTP interface

 ### Creation

-Users can create a request via a web interface rather than the AMQP interface.
+Users can create a request via an HTTP interface rather than the AMQP interface.
 Generally this should only be used when the request is for a small number of files and hence can be completed quickly.

-The path for creation is /downloads/create.
+The path for creation is `/downloads/create`.
 It is recommended that you restrict this in some way to trusted users, for example by having the proxying nginx check digest authentication or restrict the hosts able to access this action.